Coronavirus: Vaccine could be available by the autumn, RKI | DW | 12.08.2020

 The RKI's announcement comes amid growing concerns in Germany over rising infections.

-Indeed, Health Minister Jens Spahn urged citizens to remain vigilant on Wednesday as the country reported its highest daily jump in cases since May 9.
+Earlier on Wednesday, Health Minister Jens Spahn urged citizens to remain vigilant as the country reported its highest daily jump in cases since May 9.

 The World Health Organization has warned that, despite a rush to develop an effective vaccine against the coronavirus, there may never be a "silver bullet."
 The WHO chief has urged all nations to enforce health measures.